aturling/intermine-template/webapp/src/main/webapp/model/README.md

 Genomic region search:
 - With Assembly dropdown:
   * Use genomic_region_search_withAssemblyVersion and rename folder to genomic_region_search
-  * Use genomicRegionSearchOptionsBase_withAssemblyVersion.jsp and rename to genomicRegionSearchOptionsBase.jsp

 - Without Assembly dropdown:
   * Use genomic_region_search_noAssemblyVersion and rename folder to genomic_region_search
-  * Use genomicRegionSearchOptionsBase_noAssemblyVersion.jsp and rename to genomicRegionSearchOptionsBase.jsp